 These hour designations differ from those listed in NCC 2022 update - Whole of Home component.
 When the NatHERS method was compared against the NCC Deemed to Satisfy provisions, the annual loads were matching but the energy values (societal costs) were not.
 Updating to the schedule in Table 80 allowed the energy values to align, and so has been adopted on the advice of consultants.
-It is noted that this has implications across the calculation method, and will be reviewed at a later stage.
+It is noted that this has implications across the calculation method.

-3.15 Whole of Home rating
+3.11 Whole of Home rating